lunarc/lunarc_docs/docs/aurora_faq.md

 ## I like to run VASP on Aurora but it doesn't work

-Lunarc has a VASP handling license and VASP.
-To use VASP you have to be registered on a VASP license with the VASP devlopers in Vienna.
-Lunarc have to confirm the validity of your license with the VASP before we can grant access.
-That will take normally take a few days but we had cases where that took weeks.
-That you are named in a VASP group in SUPR does not mean you are actually entitled to use VASP.
+Lunarc has a VASP handling license to install VASP.
+To be entitled to use VASP, you have to be registered on a VASP license with the VASP devlopers in Vienna.
+To comply with the terms of our license, we have to confirm the validity of your license with the VASP developers before we can grant access.
+That will take normally take a few days but can take weeks under bad circumstances.
+Being named in a VASP group in SUPR does not mean you are actually entitled to use VASP.

 If you like to use VASP on Aurora, please ensure that you are registed on a license with the VASP developers in Vienna.
 Once your are registered, contact the [Lunarc helpdesk](http://www.lunarc.lu.se/support/support_form) and provide the following information: